Newborn Digestion: The FAQ on Breast Milk Stool - Judes Family Skip to content

 How long your baby has milk stool depends on the duration of breastfeeding.
 Generally, it can take up to six weeks for the stool of a breastfed baby to settle into a regular consistency.

-Some babies may have bowel movements less frequently than others, which is not a cause for concern as long as your baby is healthy and shows no other signs of problems.
+Some babies may have bowel movements less frequently than others, which is not a cause for concern as long as your baby is healthy and shows no other symptoms of problems.

 It's important to note that your baby's stool can change when they start eating solid foods or if the mother changes something in her diet.